charleneostang/charleneostang.github.io/projects.md

 Through these challenging yet inspiring successes, I realised that I thrive in high-intensity environments with a continual demand to learn, adapt, and deliver.

 # Research Projects
-I have gathered over 15 months of academic research experience, from tumour immunology and virology, to bioinformatics and synthetic biology.
+I have over 15 months of academic research experience, from tumour immunology and virology, to bioinformatics and synthetic biology.

 1. 2019-2020: Interleukin immune signalling is necessary for lung tumour regression following oncogene deactivation
   * Masters' thesis research with [Professor Gerard Evan](https://www.bioc.cam.ac.uk/research/evan)